mitchpaulus/neobem/doc/tutorials.inc.md

 numeric expression that is the result of function application, and a function expression.

-A *structure* is a way to group expressions into a single identifier.
+A *dictionary* is a way to group expressions into a single identifier.
 This is the concept of an ["associative array"](https://en.wikipedia.org/wiki/Associative_array) implemented as a ["hash table"](https://en.wikipedia.org/wiki/Hash_table) with a string